 Baked Donut Tips for Best Results

-How to Store Gluten Free Donuts
+How to Serve and Store Gluten Free Donuts

 You can store these donuts in an airtight container at room temperature for up to 3 days, but if it's quite hot where you are, I suggest storing them in the fridge so the glaze doesn't melt.
 You can store them in the fridge for up to 5 days.
 Donuts are, of course, always best fresh within the first 2 days, but these keep pretty well for up to 5.